Skip to main content

 • R52 Short stature – SHOX deficiency: Can be used to specifically test for this in patients with relatively mild disproportionate short stature, particularly affecting the forearms and lower legs.
 A Madelung deformity may or may not be present.

-• R27 Paediatric disorders: Should be considered if the short stature is part of a wider syndrome (for example learning difficulties, dysmorphism and/or congenital malformations)
+• R27 Paediatric disorders: Should be considered if the short stature is part of a wider syndrome (for example learning difficulties, dysmorphism and/or congenital malformations).

-• For tests that do not include WGS (including R453, R88, R452, R26, R52):
+• For tests that do not include whole genome sequencing (WGS), including R453, R452, R26 and R52:

-• you can use your local Genomic Laboratory Hub test order and consent (record of discussion) forms; and
+• you can use your local Genomic Laboratory Hub (GLH) test order and consent (record of discussion) forms; and

 • parental samples may be needed for interpretation of the child’s result.
 Parental samples can be taken alongside that of the child, and their DNA stored, or can be requested at a later date if needed.

-• The majority of tests are DNA-based, and an EDTA sample (typically a purple-topped tube) is required.
+• Most tests are DNA based, and an EDTA sample (typically a purple-topped tube) is required.
 Exceptions include karyotype testing and DNA repair defect testing (for chromosome breakage), which require lithium heparin (typically a green-topped tube).
+For more information, see Samples for genomic testing in rare disease.

 • Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.